gbinal/p-o-d.github.com/faq.md

 The project [as originally published](http://www.github.com/project-open-data) constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
 Subsequent contributions by members of the public, however, retain their original copyright.

-In order to better facilitate collaboration, the content of this project is licensed under the [creative commons 3.0 license](http://creativecommons.org/licenses/by/3.0/us/deed.en_US), and the underlying source code used to format and display that content is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).
+In order to better facilitate collaboration, the content of this project is licensed under the [Creative Commons 3.0 License](http://creativecommons.org/licenses/by/3.0/us/deed.en_US), and the underlying source code used to format and display that content is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).

 ### Who can participate in Project Open Data?